Humanities

 Evidence will be demonstrated on evidence for learning and will often be real life activities and learning rather than work in books.

-In IEYFA and KS1, activities are planned in relation to “Understanding the world” in a cross curricular way through topic areas that are engaging and enjoyable.
+In EYFS and KS1, activities are planned in relation to “Understanding the world” in a cross curricular way through topic areas that are engaging and enjoyable.
+We use Autism Attention techniques to engage learners in knowledge and skills from the Understanding the world curriculum.

 In KS3/kS4 some pupils are able to follow the National Curriculum and are able to access the ASDAN qualification.